ShreenidhiHD/HumaniPy/README.md

-# HumaniPy 🐍✨
+# HumaniPy

-_"Because even your bots deserve to act a little more human."_
+"Because even your bots deserve to act a little more human."

 HumaniPy is a Python package that helps simulate human-like behavior in web automation tasks.
-It adds random delays, human-like scrolling, stealth, and more to make automation safer and more natural.
+It adds random delays, human-like interactions, and other features to make web scraping and automation safer and more natural.

 ## Features:

 - **Random Delays**: Mimic human hesitations with random pauses.
 - **Stealth Mode**: Change headers, user-agent, and more to avoid detection.
 - **Scrolling**: Scroll naturally, just like a human.